janders4/Reddit-Style-Article-Site/User-Stories.md

 DONE - view an individual article's comments.
 DONE - vote on a comment and immediately see the change.
 DONE - vote on an article and immediately see the change.
+DONE - delete my own comments (as a default logged in user. e.g. 'jessjelly').

 Wednesday - post a new comment to an existing article (as a default logged in user. e.g. 'jessjelly').